What is a registration drive?

 This year (2017) ACLT attended nearly 200 fundraisers and awareness events, with many providing ACLT the opportunity to host donor registration drives.
 We’ve worked with universities, colleges, schools, churches, corporate organisations, music concerts, theatre nights, comedy shows.
-We worked in conjunction with the MET Police, Black Police Association, London Fire Brigade (LFB), Merseyside Police and many other groups and organisations.
+We worked in conjunction with the KickOff@3, MET Police, Black Police Association, Merseyside and Cheshire Police, Religious Sector, Schools, Colleges, Universities, and other groups and organisations.

 Breakdown of donor signups in 2018